How to Become a Counselor in Oklahoma

 Internship Requirements

-In addition to the coursework listed above, LPC licensure in Oklahoma also requires the completion of a practicum, also sometimes referred to as an internship.
-This must be at least 300 clock hours long, with planned experiences providing classroom and field experience with clients under the supervision of college- or university-appointed counseling professionals.
+In addition to the coursework listed above, LPC licensure in Oklahoma also requires completion of a practicum, also known as an internship.
+This must be at least 300 clock hours long, with planned experiences that provide classroom and field experiences with clients under the supervision of college- or university-appointed counseling professionals.

 (Back to Top)